 In CSCL we consider specific issues related to the use of video data in computer-supported and collaborative learning.
 An additional challenge for CSCL settings is that researchers have to integrate or synchronize data streams on social interactions or conversations (recorded in a physical space) with further data (e.g., screen recording or logs of human-computer-interactions).
 How can this be accomplished in practice?
 The following three examples illustrate possible solutions: First, a case study of a qualitative and in-depth analysis of the collaboration process based on online-verbal communication, where video was used as additive.
 Second, an exploratory study following N=5 groups over a time span of a six-week course where video analysis based on coding and counting was central and both conducted and reported in a very distinguished way.
 Third, an example from experimental research with a sample of N=24 pairs of learners where video analysis was used in a complex and multi-leveled mixed-methods approach.

-In the first example, Vogler, Schallert, et al. (2017) report a case study on the emerging complexity of online interactions and the way participants contribute through meaning making in a classroom discussion that took place in a CSCL environment.
+In the first example, Vogler et al. (2017) report a case study on the emerging complexity of online interactions and the way participants contribute through meaning making in a classroom discussion that took place in a CSCL environment.
 The research question was how meaning emerges from the collective interactions of individuals.
 In particular, the researchers investigated how the small groups introduced, sustained, and eventually closed a discussion topic.
 Therefore computer-mediated discussions of small student groups in class were analyzed.
 Data were collected by means of screen recording (Camtasia software) for capturing the participants’ activities on the computer (e.g., any changes that occurred on the screen display, typing, deleting, or opening of online resources).
 Further on, the researchers captured by means of four video cameras the activities and interactions that took place in the physical classroom – i.e., the small groups of two to three participants were recorded (e.g., eye gaze away from the screen, body movements, and accessing offline materials).
 In addition, trained observers took ethnographic notes.
-From the collected online-conversations, the researchers created transcripts, coherence maps (for an example, see Fig. 1) and then spreadsheets showing how individual comments were connected and how threads and topics evolved (Vogler, Schallert, et al. 2017).
+From the collected online-conversations, the researchers created transcripts, coherence maps (for an example, see Fig. 1) and then spreadsheets showing how individual comments were connected and how threads and topics evolved (Vogler et al. 2017).
 The authors report on micro-analyses of those learners` discourses and present a detailed analysis of the life cycles of two selected discussion threads.
 The video recordings from the four classroom cameras were used as additional data together with the researcher’s observations.
 The data streams were synchronized by means of a tedious process that had to be done manually prior to analysis.
 It would have been interesting to couple different data sources (screen recordings, written discussion threads and video recordings of non-verbal behaviors) using complex and elaborate visual analysis methods.
 A point to which we will return below.